vishal2github/noJava/Theoretical_Notes/Abstraction.md

 + Method without body or implementation.
 + Use 'abstract' keyword in signature (or prototype) of the method to define a method without body.
 + Code will throw an error, if abtract keyword isn't used for signature or prototype.
++ Implementation of an abstract method will be defined in/by child class.
++ First, abstraction method's signature/prototype is declared, then it's body is defined in any child class.

 ```
   public void show(); // Incorrect way of defining abstract method as its signature